Anello-Photonics/docs-A1/docs/configurations.rst

 Configurations
 ================

-This page consolidates the Maritime INS parameter tables used throughout the documentation.
+This page consolidates the Aerial INS parameter tables used throughout the documentation.
 Use the links below to jump directly to a configuration group.

 * :ref:`installation-parameters`